horizon-ui/horizon-ui-chakra-ts/README.md

 We use GitHub Issues as the official bug tracker for the Horizon UI.
 Here are some advices for our users that want to report an issue:

-1. Make sure that you are using the latest version of the Horizon UI Dashbaord.
+1. Make sure that you are using the latest version of the Horizon UI Dashboard.
    Check the CHANGELOG from your dashboard on our [CHANGE LOG File](https://github.com/horizon-ui/horizon-ui-chakra-ts/blob/main/CHANGELOG.md?ref=readme-horizon-ts).
 2. Providing us reproducible steps for the issue will shorten the time it takes